mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "There's nothing could be done to stop it, and no way to take it back."

-I drew closer and knealt by hae side.
+I drew closer and knealt by hae side while Boon let out another howl in the distance.
+It shook me.

+Thi asked me, "What's your name, young maman?"

 "L-Linyu," I said, "My name is Linyu."

 Thi introduced herself, "The one that came before me was named Ginnu."